portlandcodeschool/afe/index.md

 * Browser-based acceptance testing with Selenium IDE and web driver
 * Chrome Developer Tools for debugging AJAX transactions and CSS using source maps

-Advanced JavaScript techniques and technologies include:

-* Review of jQuery basics
-* Data-driven, template based web applications
-* AJAX to increase site usability and resposiveness
-* Local storage to store persistant data
-* API's to store data on servers and access 3rd party web services